-In the event that a situation arises within Fisher College's Clery Geography that, in the judgment of the Dean of Students or Chief of Police, constitutes a serious or continuing threat to members of the Fisher College community, a timely warning will be sent.
-A campus wide "timely warning" will be issued in compliance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998.
+In the event that a situation arises within Fisher College's Clery Geography that, in the judgment of the Dean of Students after consultation with the Chief of Police (when practicable), constitutes a serious or continuing threat to members of the Fisher College community, a timely warning will be sent.
+A campus wide "timely warning" will be issued in compliance with the Federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998.

 Fisher College issues timely warning notices whenever a Clery crime is considered to pose a serious or continuing threat to students, faculty and staff.
 Significant criminal incidents that might elicit a timely warning include, but are not limited to, crimes of violence or patterns of property crimes.
-Timely warnings may be issued for the following crime classifications: aggravated assault, major incidents of arson, burglary, murder/non-negligent manslaughter, motor vehicle theft, robbery, and sex offense, when the crime is deemed to pose a serious or on-going threat to the Fisher community.
+Timely warnings may be issued for the following crime classifications: aggravated assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger Fisher College community), major incidents of arson, burglary, murder/non-negligent manslaughter, motor vehicle theft, robbery, and sex offense (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Dean of Students, or their designee).
+In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice., when the crime is deemed to pose a serious or on-going threat to the Fisher community.
 The Chief of Police and the Dean of Students reviews all reports to determine if there is a serious or on-going threat to the community and if the distribution of a timely warning is warranted.